Throughout history, there have been many famous leaders who have left their mark on the world.

 Alexander the Great

 Even though he only ruled for a short time, his conquests have everlasting impacted world culture and politics.
-He spread Greek culture across much of Asia Minor and Egypt through military force, contributing to how these areas developed later centuries.
+He spread Greek culture across much of Asia Minor and Egypt through military force, contributing to these areas’ development in later centuries.

-His most impressive achievement was conquering Persia, which led him to extend his empire from Greece into India, where he founded over 70 cities.
-Unfortunately for Alexander the Great, this also meant that most of what he conquered eventually broke away because there were no strong leaders after him who could keep everyone together under one banner as they had done before.
+His most impressive achievement was conquering Persia, which led him to extend his empire from Greece into India founded over 70 cities.

 - He died when still very young at age 33 during a campaign against Persia but set up a legacy that most world leaders would do well to emulate.